pythonanywhere/flask-tutorials/tutorial-2.md

 virtualenvwrapper provides some helpful, well, wrappers.
-The parameters that we've given it are first, a name for our virtualenv, `flask-tutorial`, and secondly, a specification of which version of Python we want to use -- any given computer can have multiple versions installed (PythonAnywhere has a bunch, unsurprisingly) and a virtualenv normally only supports one, so you need to be clear which one you want to use.
+The parameters that we've given it are first, a name for our virtualenv, `flask-tutorial`, and secondly, a specification of which version of Python we want to use -- any given computer can have multiple versions installed (PythonAnywhere has a bunch, unsurprisingly), but a virtualenv normally only supports one, so you need to be clear which one you want to use.

 Once the command has completed, you'll notice that the prompt has changed a bit.
 Before it would have been something like this:

-    17:39 ~/mysite (master)$
+    16:39 ~/mysite (master)$

 But now it will look like this:

-    (flask-tutorial) 17:42 ~/mysite (master)$
+    (flask-tutorial) 16:45 ~/mysite (master)$

-When you're in a virtualenv, the prompt shows you its name at the start.
+When you're working on a virtualenv, the prompt shows you its name at the start.
 This is very useful if you have lots of them, of course.
 If you want to do something with your virtualenv later, like install more packages, then you need to make sure it's active -- the prompt helps you see easily if it is.

 Now, our next step is to install some packages using `pip`.
 Initially, we'll just get our virtualenv to contain the packages we're already using -- not the migration stuff we're about to use.
-Virtualenv contain no packages by default, so there are three that we need to install:
+Virtualenvs contain no packages by default, not even Flask, so there are three that we need to install:
-Flask itself, the Flask-SQLAlchemy plugin, and mysqlconnector, a library that helps SQLAlchemy talk to MySQL.
+Flask itself, the Flask-Login plugin, the Flask-SQLAlchemy plugin, and mysqlconnector, a library that helps SQLAlchemy talk to MySQL.
 They also have various dependencies -- Flask depends on a templating library called Jinja, for example -- but you don't need to worry about those -- `pip` will automatically install them for you.
 All you need to do is run this command:

-    pip install flask flask-sqlalchemy mysql-connector-python
+    pip install flask flask-login flask-sqlalchemy mysql-connector-python

 That will take a little while to run.
-It will pull down all of the packages, along with their dependencies, and install them into your virtualenv.
+It will download all of the packages, along with their dependencies, and install them into your virtualenv.
 Put your feet up for a bit, or make a cup of tea.

-When it's finished and you get the bash prompt back, you can see what it's installed by running the `pip freeze` command.
+When it's finished and you get the bash prompt back, you can see what it has installed by running the `pip freeze` command.
 You'll see something like this:

     -f /usr/share/pip-wheels
     click==6.7
     Flask==0.12.2
-    Flask-SQLAlchemy==2.2
+    Flask-Login==0.4.0
+    Flask-SQLAlchemy==2.3.2
     itsdangerous==0.24
     Jinja2==2.9.6
     MarkupSafe==1.0
     mysql-connector-python==2.0.4
-    SQLAlchemy==1.1.11
+    SQLAlchemy==1.1.14
     Werkzeug==0.12.2

 You can see that it's showing you not only the packages you installed, but also the dependencies, and it's showing the version number for each one after a double-equals sign.
+(You might get different versions to the ones shown above -- don't worry about that.)

 Just out of interest, let's compare that to the set of packages that you had installed when you weren't inside your virtualenv.
 Run the following command to exit the env: